nicolabs/nicobot/Develop.md

 _Github actions_ are currently used (see [`.github/workflows/dockerhub.yml`](.github/workflows/dockerhub.yml) to automatically build and push the images to [Docker Hub](https://hub.docker.com/r/nicolabs/nicobot) so they are available whenever commits are pushed to the _master_ branch :

 1. A *Github Action* is triggered on each push to [the central repo](https://github.com/nicolabs/nicobot)
-2. All images are built in order using caching (see [.github/workflows/dockerhub.yml](.github/workflows/dockerhub.yml))
+2. Alpine images and Debian images are built in parallel to speed up things.
+Debian-signal is built after Debian.
+Caching is used for both.
+See [.github/workflows/dockerhub.yml](.github/workflows/dockerhub.yml).
 3. Images are uploaded to [Docker Hub](https://hub.docker.com/repository/docker/nicolabs/nicobot)

+#### Tagging strategy

+Since I could not find an easy way to generate exactly the tags I wanted, the `setup.py` script embeds a custom command to generate them from the git context (tag, commit) and the image variant :

+- [docker/github-actions](https://github.com/docker/github-actions) tagging strategy does not explicitely allows to tag with *latest* an image of choice (I may be able to force it by tagging the wanted image in the end but it does not look 100% sure)
+- [crazy-max/ghaction-docker-meta](https://github.com/crazy-max/ghaction-docker-meta) is quite complex to understand and I could not figure out a way to implement my strategy
+- See [setup.py#DockerTagsCommand](setup.py#DockerTagsCommand) for the custom solution

 ### Docker build process overview

-This is the view from the **master** branch on this repository.
+This diagram is the view from the **master** branch on this repository.
 It emphasizes *FROM* and *COPY* relations between the images (base and stages).

 ![nicobot docker images build process](http://www.plantuml.com/plantuml/proxy?cache=no&src=https%3A%2F%2Fraw.github.com%2Fnicolabs%2Fnicobot%2Fmaster%2Fdocker%2Fdocker-images.puml)